-BIO 168\ BIO 169\ ENG 111 PSY 150
+BIO 168 BIO 169 ENG 111 PSY 150

-- \ Coursework must be completed within five years of January 1 of the planned Admissions year into the program. - 5.
+- 5. Once an applicant has successfully satisfied required English, reading and mathematics entrance competencies, applicants are eligible to submit an application packet.
+The program checklist outlines the number of strategies applicants may follow to meet the required competencies. - 6.
 A competitive point system is used to evaluate health science program applications.
-Applicants earn points based upon academic performance, professional/academic references and academic degrees. - 6.
-All transcripts must be on file in the Admissions Office in order for a student to be considered for admission. - 7.
+Applicants earn points based upon academic performance, professional/academic references and academic degrees. - 7.
+All transcripts must be on file in the Admissions Office in order for a student to be considered for admission. - 8.
 Provisionally accepted students must submit to a criminal background check, drug screening and medical review/screen to include physical examination and immunizations.
-All fees associated with the criminal background check, drug screen and medical review will be the responsibility of the student. - 8.
-Provisionally accepted students previously enrolled in any other Surgical Technology programs must submit a letter from the Surgical Technology Program Director of the program. - 9.
+All fees associated with the criminal background check, drug screen and medical review will be the responsibility of the student. - 9.
+Provisionally accepted students previously enrolled in any other Surgical Technology programs must submit a letter from the Surgical Technology Program Director of the program. - 10.
 It is the student's responsibility to review all program materials, including the surgical technology web site at www.robeson.edu/surgical and to stay current with the program requirements, policies and procedures.